 For traveling, I recommend the CDN Digital ProAccurate thermometer, which is inexpensive, easy to use and easy to pack.

-Let me know what you thought of the article in the comments below, and tell me what you prefer to pack in your traveling coffee kit.
+Let me know what you thought of the article on making coffee while traveling in the comments below, and tell me what you prefer to pack in your traveling coffee kit.